quinn-rs/quinn/docs/book/src/networking-introduction.md

 This animation shows that if a certain packet drops in transmission, all packets have to wait at the transport layer until it is resent by the other end.
 If the dropped packet is resent and arrived then all packets are freed from the transport layer.

-Let's look at two areas where this head-of-line blocking issue creates issues.
+Let's look at two areas where head-of-line blocking causes problems.

 **Web Networking**